-Easy-to-read medicine information about cyanocobalamin – what it is, how is it given and possible side effects.
+Easy-to-read medicine information about the Vitamin B supplement cyanocobalamin – what it is, how is it given and possible side effects.

 |Type of medicine||Also called|

 Cyanocobalamin is a synthetic (man-made) form of vitamin B12.
 Vitamin B12 is needed to make new cells in the body such as red blood cells.
 A lack of vitamin B12 leads to anaemia, low energy, stomach problems (constipation, loss of appetite, weight loss), poor memory and nerve damage.

 Most people get enough vitamin B12 from their diet.
 It is is found in meat, fish, eggs, and milk.
 It is generally not found in plant foods but many foods have added vitamin B12 such as breakfast cereals.
 A normal balanced diet usually contains enough vitamin B12.

 The most common cause of vitamin B12 deficiency is pernicious anaemia.
 Some problems of the gut can also be a cause of vitamin B12 deficiency, but this is less uncommon, for example: